 Coal contains carbon (in varying amounts based on grade).
 This carbon is required to produce steel, which is an alloy of iron and carbon.
 In particular, coking coal is important to steel making process – in 2010 alone, almost 721 million tonnes of coking coal was used for steel production.

-In general, the supply and demand for steel is intertwined with the supply of coking coal.
+In general, the supply and demand for steel are intertwined with the supply of coking coal.
 Since most countries are moving from rural to urban conditions, the demand for steel – and hence coal – is not likely to fall in the foreseeable future.

 COAL IS VITAL FOR MANY OTHER PRODUCTS AND BY-PRODUCTS